damdoy/opengl_examples/README.md

 - Sky: Displays a moving sun on a sky-sphere

 ## How to build
+All these examples are made to run on a moderately powerful laptop (Intel HD Graphics 620 Intel core i7-7500U 8GB Ram)

-These examples are compiled on a Linux Mint 18.1
+There were compiled on a Linux Mint 18.1, the needed libraries are the following:

-Libraries needed are : glfw2, glew 1.13 devIL 1.7.8
+- glfw2 2.7.9
+- glew 1.13.0
+- devIl 1.7.8

 Create a `build` folder in the example you want to build, then from the `build` folder, `cmake ..` to populate it and `make` to build the example